🩺 Key Preventive Screenings: How to Protect Your Health for Years to Come

 AI

-Artificial intelligence improves accuracy:
+Artificial intelligence is improving accuracy:

 • Mammography: Better cancer detection.

-• Data Analysis: Finding hidden patterns.
+• Data Analysis: Finding hidden patterns in health data.

-• Prognosis: Determining who needs frequent checks.
+• Prognostics: Identifying who needs more frequent screenings.

 💰 Insurance and Accessibility